The PRS Dragon 2002 Review: Is it really worth the money? What's it actually like to play? Find out about guitar investment and PRS guitars!

 How much was the Dragon 2002?

+Well back in the day (I just love saying that) this guitar had a retail figure of $30,000 and you can bet that by the time it got here in the UK it would have cost £30,000 or somewhere very near.
+Indeed even today there are Dragon 2002's out there fetching € 30,000 (that's about £25,000 July 2015).
+Now that one I saw was a prototype (big deal not) but let's be serious for a moment, the Dragon 2002 was not worth $30,000 in 2002, and it's not worth £25,000 today!
 Current prices are so variable.
 The guys who want the earth for them (think € 30,000) will be with them for some time.
-The more realistically priced ones in 2012 can go from $12,000 to $15,000 typically but that figure has been reducing.
+The more realistically priced ones in 2015 can go from $12,000 to $15,000 typically but that figure has been reducing.
 In the UK?
 Think $ equals £'s!

-The Urban Myth - Exposed
+The Urban Myth of Investment in Guitars - Exposed

 I want to talk a short while about PRS (and other) guitars bought as an investment.
 There are many wealthy guys out there that have bought guitars simply to put money in to on the basis that they will go up in price so they can later sell them and make a profit.
-And there's nothing wrong with that - bearing in mind the state of the banks - is your money even safe?
-I guess at least, if it's under the bed (metaphorically speaking) then it's safer than in some bankers coffers... right?
+And there's nothing wrong with that bearing in mind the state of the banks; is your money even safe?
+I guess at least if it's under the bed (metaphorically speaking) then it's safer than in some bankers coffers right?

-That's true, and you know what, most of those investors have lost money today against their original purchase price.
-I don't think that there is a single Dragon model from PRS that has increased in value over time recently, in fact, most of them have fallen dramatically in the price others will pay for them.
+But hold on a minute; these investor guys have been on the 'Dragon' thing since the Dragon 1 appeared in 1993?
+That's true, and you know what? most of those investors have lost money today against their original purchase price.
+I don't think that there is a single Dragon model from PRS that has increased in value over recent times.
+In fact, most of them have fallen dramatically in price that others will pay for them.
 It's true they did climb up, but today, the same marketplace is in a sorry state of affairs where guitar investments typically lose money.
 Bigtime!

 That's not just limited to PRS either, it's a fact that the guitar market for investment has become extremely fraught with issues when it comes to making money.
 There are some models which have hovered around the same price for some time, and a very elite few that have increased in value, but the majority of these collector guitars frankly have devalued, so maybe it's not a good idea to invest in guitars in this way right now.
-Of course you could take the alternative view, NOW is exactly the right time to invest in the guitars - if you buy them cheap (as you can now) then maybe the only way is up (over time of course).
+Of course you could take the alternative view, NOW is exactly the right time to invest in the guitars; if you buy them cheap (as you can now) then maybe the only way is up (over time of course).

 So Why Did YOU Buy a Dragon 2002?

+I hate to say this, but since I first saw one of these I wanted to buy one; but I simply did not want to put that money in to it at the time.
+There is no way that I would pay $30,000 for any guitar or the British pound equivalent.
 But you own one?
-You're right I do, but I bought this guitar at the right price for me... so I can PLAY it!
+You're right I do.
+However I bought this guitar at the right price for me so I can play it!
 And so I have a piece of history as far as PRS is concerned.
-Indeed I have bought a Dragon III and NEVER play it - simply because it has never been played from new.
-That's OK for that guitar and I would feel guilty playing it, so I guess that IS a collectors piece (I really don't know of any other Dragon III which has not been played).
-But I did buy that one a while ago and it was for the investment thing... so I lost money on it - just as you would.
+Indeed I have bought a Dragon III and never play it simply because it has never been played from new.
+That's OK for that guitar and I would feel guilty playing it, so I guess that guitar is a collectors piece (I really don't know of any other Dragon III which has not been played from new).
+But I did buy that one a while ago and it was for the investment thing; so I lost money on it, just as you would.